farvardin/garvuino/arduino_sketches/others/hardware_chiptune_project/README.md

 Change your working document in the makefile, and use "make edit" to open it with the tracker, "make convert" to generate the "hardware_chiptune_project.ino" (arduino requires the .ino file to have the same name as the containing folder). "make backup" is a conveniant way to save a snapshot of your current work, in the backups folder.

+Important: you might need to optimise the song (press # in the editor) before exporting it (%), otherwise the song might not be correctly converted.